The Red Sowing: Plot

-At Dragonstone

-Rhaenyra returns with Addam and Seasmoke.
+Rhaenyra returns to Dragonstone with Addam and Seasmoke.
 Ignoring her council's concerns about a low-born dragonrider, she instructs that Addam be trained in dragonriding and tutored in High Valyrian.
 She is optimistic that other dragonriders can be found.
 Mysaria suggests that rather than researching noble houses for Targaryen descendants, to instead search King's Landing for dragonseeds with thicker blood ties.
 Rhaenyra concurs, but Jacaerys challenges her plan, arguing that bastard dragonriders could threaten Targaryen legitimacy and his own succession, revealing that he knows Ser Harwin Strong was his biological father.
 Rhaenyra says the dragonseed riders deserve respect.
 Corlys privately meets with Addam and, praising him, grants his request to be released from the position as his shipwright to become a dragonrider.
 Later, Corlys tasks Alyn with delivering a message to Elinda in King's Landing and procuring boats with reliable captains and crews.
 Corlys asks if Alyn would want to claim a dragon like his brother, but Alyn politely declines; saying he is "salt and sea".

-In King's Landing, cont.

-Elinda receives Mysaria's instructions on where to find Targaryen bastards, and word quickly spreads throughout the city.
+In King's Landing, Elinda receives Mysaria's instructions on where to find Targaryen bastards, and word quickly spreads throughout the city.
 In a tavern, Ulf, who often boasted he has Targaryen ancestry, is urged to join the other dragonseeds heading to Dragonstone.
 Ulf is reluctant at first, claiming a leg injury, but he also harbors doubts regarding his real ancestry.
 Hugh, grieving his daughter's recent death and disillusioned with Aegon's reign, tells his wife Kat that his prostitute mother was a Targaryen and that he desires to go to Dragonstone and claim a dragon; saying it will better their lives.
 A few dozen dragonseeds, Ulf and Hugh among them, board boats organized by Alyn and set sail for Dragonstone.

-At Dragonstone, cont.

-As Rhaenyra greets the dragonseeds, the dragonkeepers denounce her decision to entrust smallfolk with dragons and exit the dragonpit.
+As Rhaenyra greets the dragonseeds, the dragonkeepers denounce her decision to entrust smallfolk with dragons and leaves.
 Rhaenyra summons Vermithor, the largest living dragon after Vhagar, and steps aside to test the dragonseeds.
 A dragonseed named Silver Denys steps forth to try and claim Vermithor, but the dragon immediately rejects him and burns him to death before unleashing a furious attack; killing dozens more in a fiery rampage.
 Hugh, having avoided dragonfire, confronts Vermithor; stopping him from killing a woman dragonseed and offering his life.
 Impressed by Hugh's boldness, Vermithor accepts him as his new rider.
 Meanwhile, Ulf also manages to avoid Vermithor's attack; escaping into caverns adjacent, and stumbles into the lair of the dragon Silverwing.
 Terrified, Ulf surrenders to the dragon and she responds by quickly accepting him as her new rider; confirming his Targaryen lineage.